BuilderIO/ai-shell/README..md

 A CLI that converts natural language to shell commands.

-Inspired by [Gitbhub Copilot X CLI](https://githubnext.com/projects/copilot-cli/), but open source for everyone.
+Inspired by [Github Copilot X CLI](https://githubnext.com/projects/copilot-cli/), but open source for everyone.

 ## Setup